A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data

-In order to illustrate possible applications of our method, we used the reconstructed coupling matrices to perform Brownian Dynamics simulations of the chromosome (\cref{SI-sec:brownian_dynamics}).
-We first verified that the contact probability matrix computed from a Brownian Dynamics trajectory of a GEM indeed reproduces the model prediction (see \cref{fig:rao_chr16_5Kbp_brownian_dynamics_main:cij_matrices} and \cref{SI-sec:gem_si}).
-Then, to investigate chromosome dynamics and organization, we replaced the Gaussian chain potential in \cref{eq:gem_gaussian_energy} by a FENE bond potential.
-We also took into account the polymer bending rigidity and we introduced excluded volume interactions.
-We performed Brownian Dynamics simulations and used the sampled configurations to compute the equilibrium contact probabilities, which we compared to the GEM and experimental ones (see \cref{fig:rao_chr16_5Kbp_brownian_dynamics_main:cij_matrices,fig:rao_chr16_5Kbp_brownian_dynamics,fig:rao_chr8_5Kbp_brownian_dynamics,fig:beagrie_chr19_30Kbp_brownian_dynamics}).
-As can be seen, the introduction of excluded volume and semi-flexibility leads to some discrepancies with the experimental contact probability matrix, but the essential structure remains.
-In \cref{fig:rao_chr16_5Kbp_brownian_dynamics_main:snapshots} we show a sampled configuration for the human chromosome 16.
+In order to illustrate possible applications of our method to study chromosome organization, we used the reconstructed coupling matrices to perform BD simulations of the chromosome (see \cref{sec:brownian_dynamics} in the Supplementary Information).
+To do so, we replaced the Gaussian chain potential in \cref{eq:gem_gaussian_energy} by a finitely-extensible non-linear elastic bond potential, we took into account the polymer bending rigidity and we introduced excluded volume interactions.
+We then performed BD simulations and used the sampled configurations to compute the equilibrium contact probabilities, which we compared to the ones of the GEM (see \cref{fig:rao_chr16_5Kbp_brownian_dynamics_main}A, \cref{fig:rao_chr8_5Kbp_brownian_dynamics,fig:beagrie_chr19_30Kbp_brownian_dynamics}).
+In the presence of excluded volume and semi-flexibility, the obtained contact probabilities were not as close to the GEM ones.
+Yet the essential structure of the contact probability matrix remained.
+In \cref{fig:rao_chr16_5Kbp_brownian_dynamics_main}B we show a typical configuration for the human chromosome 16.